bundlecraft-io/bundlecraft/README.md

 - Optionally signs and publishes a release tarball
 - Concurrency: only one pipeline per branch at a time

-Notes:
+Notes

 - Prefer declaring composed targets in env files (for example: `internal-dev` includes `[internal, mozilla]`).
-- If you want bundles to build offline, pre-stage with `bundlecraft fetch` in a connected job, then run build with `--offline`.
+- If you want bundles to build offline, pre-stage with `bundlecraft fetch` in a connected job, then run build with `--skip-fetch`.

 Test server used in CI: